Staying Safe STD Testing | AFC Urgent Care & Walk-In Clinic of East TN

 Does AFC Urgent Care offer STD Testing?

-AFC Urgent Care of Tennessee offers testing for sexually transmitted diseases (STDs), as well as treatment.
+AFC Urgent Care & Walk-In Clinic of East TN offers testing for sexually transmitted diseases (STDs), as well as treatment.

 “Although some people are hesitant to discuss their sexual health, STD testing is a very important part of any sexually active person’s medical care,” said Dr. Todd Rudolph, Medical Director at AFC Urgent Care & Family Care.
 “At AFC Urgent Care, privacy and respect are the cornerstones of our care.
 Together, we can determine what types of tests are appropriate for you.”

-If you would like to learn more about STD testing, or would like to be tested, please contact one of our locations.
+If you would like to learn more about STD testing, or would like to be tested, please visit one of our locations.